 Mitigates damage if a hazardous condition/event occurs,

-Detects, reports, and takes corrective action, if the system reaches a potentially hazardous state.
+Detects, reports, or takes corrective action if the system reaches a potentially hazardous state.

-Software is classified as safety-critical if the software is determined by and traceable to hazard analysis.
-See appendix A for guidelines associated with addressing software in hazard definitions.
-See SWE-205.
+Note: Software is classified as safety-critical if the software is determined by and traceable to hazard analysis.
+See Appendix A for guidelines associated with addressing software in hazard definitions.
+See Table 1, 3.7.1, SWE-205 for more details.
 Consideration for other independent means of protection (software, hardware, barriers, or administrative) should be a part of the system hazard definition process.

 Software Assurance and Software Safety Requirements

-The responsible project manager shall perform the software assurance and software safety activities defined in Table 1 per the requirements marked applicable in the software engineering requirements mapping matrix for the software component.
-(SASS-01) In this document, the phrase “Software Assurance and Software Safety Tasks” means that the roles and responsibilities for completing these requirements may be delegated within the project consistent with the scope and scale of the project.
-The Center SMA Director designates SMA TA(ies) for programs, facilities, and projects, providing direction, functional oversight, and assessment for all Agency software assurance and software safety activities.
+The responsible project manager shall ensure the performance of the software assurance, software safety, and IV&V activities, the applicable requirements are defined in Table 1.
+In this document, the phrase “Software Assurance and Software Safety Tasks” means that the roles and responsibilities for completing these requirements may be delegated within the project consistent with the scope and scale of the project.
+The Center SMA Director designates SMA TA(s) for programs, facilities, and projects, providing direction, functional oversight, and assessment for all Agency software assurance, software safety, and IV&V activities.

 Table 1.
 Software Assurance and Software Safety Requirements Mapping Matrix